 Ari is an ardent mycophile who enjoys nothing more than the exhilarating feeling of the mushroom hunt.
 Over the years he has found hundreds of pounds of gourmet and medicinal wild mushrooms, and he loves sharing his knowledge with blog readers.
 Ari does not just write about mushrooms – he is a dynamic teacher and leader of mushroom foraging and cultivation workshops.

 Ari became an expert in shiitake cultivation after managing Cornell University’s Mushroom Research Project and the MacDaniels Nut Grove, Cornell’s forest farming demonstration site.
-He has a BA from Brown University, and is currently studying environmental law at Vermont Law School.
+He has a B.A. from Brown University, and a J.D. from Vermont Law School.
 When he is not out in the woods filling baskets with mushrooms, Ari enjoys writing songs and playing music with friends.

 Born and raised in Western Massachusetts, Jenna is the principal and founder of Vermont-based Elegant Ecology | Landscape Design and Environmental Planning.
 She completed a graduate program (MLA) in Landscape Architecture at Cornell University.
 Professionally, she is most interested in ecologically responsible design and creating place-based spaces that build community and invigorate the natural and cultural landscapes.
 Jenna received her B.A. from Brown University, where she studied architecture and environmental issues with a focus on sustainable agriculture.
 Jenna is a passionate chef who loves to use fresh local ingredients and wild mushrooms.
 When not foraging and hiking, she enjoys a daily yoga practice and photography.